Warwan Valley

 The Warwan Valley is a Himalayan sub-valley and a tehsil in Kishtwar District in the Jammu division in union territory of Jammu and Kashmir in India.
-The Valley lies 68 km northeast of Kishtwar and 260 km from Srinagar, the summer capital of Jammu and Kashmir.
+The Valley lies 68 km northeast of Kishtwar and 260 km from Jammu, the winter capital of Jammu and Kashmir.

 It falls under the jurisdiction of Kishtwar district in Marwah sub-Division of Jammu and Kashmir.

 Geology

 The Warwan Valley is drained by the Warwan River.
 It is a river formed by the confluence of the Batkot and Gumbar streams.
 The river is called Marusudar in the lower reaches of the valley and is the biggest right tributary of the Chenab River which in turn is a tributary of the Indus River system.

 A geological mapping survey has revealed that the Warwan Valley has experienced three distinct phases of folding in polyphase deformation.